 Aquaventure Water Park, Dubai, United Arab Emirates

-Aquaventure Water Park is the largest in all of the Middle East and Europe.
-An award-winning water park, where you will be allowed to experience record-breaking rides and water slides, discover what it feels like to swim with sharks and rays at close and secure proximity, or simply unwind at the 700 meter stretch of pristine beach or the numerous reserved seating areas in the park.
+Aquaventure Water Park is the largest in all of the Middle East and Europe, and of the most famous waterparks in the world.
+An award-winning water park, where you will be allowed to experience record-breaking rides and water slides, discover what it feels like to swim with sharks and rays at close and secure proximity, or simply unwind at the 700-meter stretch of pristine beach or the numerous reserved seating areas in the park.
 Aquaventure brings the best of what one can experience in a water park making it, without doubt, the best water park in Dubai.

 Chimelong Paradise, Guangzhou, China

-Chimelong Water Park is the largest amusement park in China.
+Chimelong Water Park is the largest amusement park in China and the biggest water park in the world by annual attendance.
 Stretching over 60 hectares, the water park contains more than 60 attractions and has a daily capacity of 50,000 visitors.
 This water park deserves a position on the top 5 for the first boomer’s ride, the longest lazy river, the largest wave pool, the first Tornado ride in China, the largest aqua play area for kids, and the first park-wide use of ozone water treatment to ensure the purest water quality available.